Protecting Marine Birds

 Despite their multitudes, many marine bird species on our coast are of great conservation concern.
 Some marine bird populations are known or are suspected to be experiencing population declines.
-Further, major knowledge gaps exist for marine birds at sea, particularly during seasons other than summer and for North and Central coast waters.
-The relative lack of information about marine birds at sea is a serious conservation concern as threats to marine birds are numerous, often interactive, and growing.
+Major knowledge gaps exist for marine birds at sea, particularly during seasons other than summer and for North and Central coast waters.
+This lack of information is a serious conservation concern as threats to marine birds are numerous and often interactive.